Using REST Messaging

 REST Consumers are virtual objects within a Message VPN that represent physical consumers of REST messages (that is, client applications).

-A Solace router can be configured to use authentication (basic, client certificate, or none) when it initiates connections to REST Consumers.
+An event broker can be configured to use authentication (basic, client certificate, or none) when it initiates connections to REST Consumers.

 An RDP must be assigned an existing client profile in the same Message VPN as the RDP.
 The RDP uses the TCP parameters and egress queue properties of the bound client profile.